lumeland/lume.land/plugins/jsx_preact.md

 ### Configuration

-You might want to add following fields to `deno.json` and `import_map.json` in order to configure Deno to use Preact as the JSX library:
+You might want to add the following fields to `deno.json` and `import_map.json` in order to configure Deno to use Preact as the JSX library:

 <lume-code>